A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.

 To enter the masquerade you must:

-1. Head to the masquerade booth inside the Cosplay Lounge (302) to complete the application form.
-The booth will be open from 10:30 a.m. to 1:00 p.m.
+1. Head to the masquerade booth inside the Cosplay Lounge (room 302) to complete the application form.
+The booth will be open Saturday morning as soon as doors open and until 1 p.m. (as soon has the max is reached).

 All participants must be present in the masquerade green room at 2:30 p.m. (time to be confirmed).
 It is important to note that a large number of registratiomns, including large groups or costumes that take up more space than normal, may limit how many applications can be accepted.
 In this case, the masquerade management will decide the allowable number of entries during the application time.
 At least 40 entries can be accepted.